tobyweed/MobileLighting/README.md

 _for all projectors, all position pairs_:
 `rectify -a -a`

+To rectify ambient images, use the following command:
+`rectifyamb`
+This will rectify all ambient images.
+This is the only processing that ambient images need to go through.

 ### Refine
 Use the `refine` command to refine decoded images.
 Like `rectify`, it can operate on one projector & one position (pair), all projectors & one position (pair), and all projectors & all position (pair)s, depending on the number of `-a` flags.